sergejbog/official-extensions/transports/degoog-fplay/README.md

 ### With Docker

 The Degoog image is Alpine-based.
-You must use the `-linux-musl` release, which ships as a self-contained static binary.
-The `-linux-gnu` release is a bash wrapper script and will not run in Alpine (no bash).
+The curl-impersonate binaries are bash wrapper scripts, so bash must be installed first.
+The `-linux-musl` release is required for Alpine's libc.

 ```yaml
 services: